The Rule of the Shrinking Dollar in Retirement

 That’s why financial experts emphasize the importance of flexibility.

 Kellar calls this a “tiered spending plan.”
-He explains: “Cover your must-have essentials first, then add flexible layers for discretionary expenses like hobbies or vacations.
+He advises: “Cover your must-have essentials first, then add flexible layers for discretionary expenses like hobbies or vacations.
 That way, if inflation runs hotter than expected, you can make changes without jeopardizing your quality of life.”

 Don’t assume all costs will drop in retirement either.
 “Even if the mortgage is paid off, housing costs remain a big pressure point,” says Caro.
 “Property taxes, insurance and maintenance don’t stand still.”